cncf/tag-security/safe_usecases.md

 * As a compliance officer, I can set audit logging policy that controls what data gets collected for auditing purposes.

-* As a compliance office, I can understand the effect of changes to audit logging policy that I am making
+* As a compliance officer, I can understand the effect of changes to audit logging policy that I am making.

+* As a compliance officer, I can configure my organization's resources to meet the requirements of relevant standards such as PII or HIPAA.

 Security Administrator